jpmorganchase/modular/README.md

-# Modular

 _DISCLAIMER: THIS PROJECT IS EXPERIMENTAL.
 ITS BEHAVIOR, AND THE BEHAVIOR OF COMMANDS, WILL LIKELY CHANGE IN THE FUTURE._

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?)](https://github.com/jpmorganchase/modular/blob/master/CONTRIBUTING.md)

-Modular is a collection of tools and guidance to enable UI development at scale.
+`modular` is a collection of tools and guidance to enable UI development at scale.
 It is derived from work at JP Morgan to enable development in a single repository by many teams.

-It contains a `modular` CLI to scaffold and develop a new application from scratch, as well as commands to add and manage further modules.
+It provides a `modular` CLI to scaffold and develop a new application from scratch, as well as commands to add and manage further modules.

 It is implemented on top of [`create-react-app`](https://create-react-app.dev/)